Visit Barnsley

 Closures

-Road closures on Barnsley FC matchdays
+Barnsley FC matchdays

-The reduced programme of limited closures following each home game helps provide a ‘safe corridor’ for fans walking in large numbers and higher density down Bala Street and directly across Pontefract Road towards Market Gate Bridge.
-The road closures will be the same for all games.
-The wider measures needed following the closure of Jumble Lane are no longer necessary, unless required by South Yorkshire Police as part of their match planning for individual fixtures.
+There are limited road closures following each home game.
+This helps provide a ‘safe corridor’ for fans walking in large numbers and higher density down Bala Street and directly across Pontefract Road towards the bridge.

-The new road closures will be implemented around 15 minutes before the end of matches and last for around half an hour after the end of the match depending on the number of fans attending.
+The road closures will be implemented around 15 minutes before the end of matches and last for around half an hour after the end of the match depending on the number of fans attending.

 The expected timings of the closures are from 15 minutes prior to the game ending and are detailed below for standard kick off times.
 These assume that games start on time and run for 90 minutes, with a 15 minute halftime.